We’ve all been at that point.

 Their product listing cleverly displays your savings in order to highlight the price difference.

-Last but not least, some products come in a limited quantity: Amazon uses this scarcity method to display the remaining stock.
+Furthermore, some products come in a limited quantity: Amazon uses this scarcity method to display the remaining stock.

 In this case, 33% have already been claimed.